 So, how can you protect yourself?

-A service such as AT&T Mobile Security Plus for Android and IOS smartphones, with AT&T Secure Wi-Fi VPN, can help keep you safe when using public Wi-Fi.
+A service such as AT&T’s ActiveArmor Mobile Security Advanced offers VPN capability to help keep you safe when using public Wi-Fi.
 This app also alerts you to risky Wi-Fi networks nearby and gives instructions on how to disconnect from them.
 To learn more visit here.

 Finally, practice good cybersecurity habits, regardless of whether or not you connect to a public network.
 See our top five tips here.
 It’s always better to stay private while in public.